Contact Us 1-800-596-4880

 8 The percentage of API requests that resulted in errors (in the past 24 hours).

 If "No Data" is displayed, automatic monitoring has not been enabled for the API.
-For details, see Monitoring Quick Start.
+For details, see Getting Started.

 9 The total number of API requests (in the past 24 hours).

 If "No Data" is displayed, automatic monitoring has not been enabled for the API.
-For details, see Monitoring Quick Start.
+For details, see Getting Started.

 10 The number of contracted client applications for each API.
-For details, see Client Applications and Contracts.
+For details, see Client Applications, Contracts, and Credentials.

 API Manager Components, Concepts, and Features